DivyanshuVashisht/FaceMaskDetection/README.md

-# FaceMaskDetection
+# RoadSignDetection
-Face mask detection using Keras and OpenCV.
+A small project that mimics the Road sign detection technique of the self driving cars.
+Made using keras and openCV.